Top Apache Kafka Terminologies and Concepts

 So, let’s begin with Apache Kafka Terminology.

-In this Apache Kafka Tutorial, below is the list of most prominent Kafka terminologies which may help us to build the strong foundation of Kafka knowledge.
+Below is the list of most prominent Kafka terminologies which may help you to build the strong foundation of Kafka knowledge.
+Get yourslef aware with these terminologies and then ready to implement the concept through Kafka Online Training with Industry Experts

 i.
 Kafka Broker